contao/docs-archive/cookbook/en/Cron-jobs-in-Contao.md

 directly on the server (via CLI).
 However, this can have serious drawbacks depending on your Contao configuration.
-For example if your root page does not have a domain configured, newsletter emails will be send without absolute links and will therefore be unuseable.
+For example if your root page does not have a domain configured, newsletter emails will be send without absolute links and will therefore be unusable.

 ## Workflow of a cron job

-Your `fe_page.html5` or. `fe_page.xhtml` template contains the following javascript code which is responsible for executing the `cron.php`.
+Your `fe_page.html5` or `fe_page.xhtml` template contains the following javascript code which is responsible for executing the `cron.php`.
 First of all, a text file is retrieved that contains the timestamp of the last execution.